cloudsmith-io/cloudsmith-maven-wagon/README.md

 Cloudsmith uses [sbt-aether-deploy](https://github.com/arktekk/sbt-aether-deploy) to wrap/use this library for publishing within SBT.

-To bring the library into your Sbt project, add the following to your project `project/plugins.sbt` file:
+To bring the library into your SBT project, add the following to your project `project/plugins.sbt` file:

 ```
 addSbtPlugin("no.arktekk.sbt" % "aether-deploy" % "0.20.0")